andrepxx/location-visualizer/README.md

 If you want to pre-fetch zoom levels beyond 8, you will have to additionally specify the `-hard` option in order to confirm that you are aware that you are placing a significant load on OSM infrastructure, that the pre-fetch will take a long time and will use a lot of disk space (perhaps even more than you might have available on your system, potentially rendering it unstable).

+## Uploading geo data

+To upload geo data to the database, log in with a user account, which has at least `geodb-read` and `geodb-write` permissions.
+Open the sidebar, click on the *GeoDB* button, then choose the import and sort strategies from the dropdown.
+Afterwards, open a file explorer on your system and move the GeoJSON files via drag and drop into the browser window.
+An import report will be displayed after the data has been imported.

+## Clearing the database

+To clear the database, you will have to terminate the application and delete the database file storing the geo data.
+(This will by default reside under `data/locations.geodb`.)
+An empty database will be created on next startup of the application.

+There is currently no way to clear the database from within the web interface.
+This serves to prevent accidental deletion of data.
+In the future, we plan to offer clearing the database on the web interface as well, and put in other safeguards to prevent accidental deletion of data.